NEDECN Audio Watch

 In order to test your audio levels please follow the procedure as outlined below:

-5. A good audio level should be within the yellow bars as seen below
+- A good audio level should be within the green bullseye meter as seen below

-7. If your levels are too low (all green) or too high (reds), try adjusting your microphone gain accordingly.
+- If your levels are too low (toward blue) or too high (toward red), try adjusting your microphone gain accordingly.
 It is important that you speak in your normal voice and at your normal microphone distance.

 Hopefully this will allow all of us to enjoy a better audio experience on the NEDECN DMR Network.